KelvinKramp/KelvinKramp/README.md

 - 🛠️  I’m currently working on:
   1) [Diabetes chatbot](https://diabetes-chatbot-alpha.herokuapp.com): Together with colleagues at [Ada Health](https://ada.com/) we are developing a question-answer system for diabetics and those interested in learning more about diabetes!
-  2) [Autotune123](www.Autotune123.com): Created an user friendly web app to calculate 24-hour basal insulin recommendations with the OpenAPS oref0 algorithm.
+  2) [Autotune123](https://www.autotune123.com): Created an user friendly web app to calculate 24-hour basal insulin recommendations with the OpenAPS oref0 algorithm.
 It uses the Savitzky–Golay filter to smooth curves and can upload the recommendations to your pump via NightScout.
 Current state is a working beta version.
 The repo can be found over [here](https://github.com/KelvinKramp/Autotune123).
   3) [Extension app](https://github.com/KelvinKramp/NS-integration/blob/master/README.md) to NightScout and AAPS (Android Artificial Pancreas System) with the option for a) activity tracker b) refresh infusion set reminders c) double wave bolusses.
 You can find the repo over [here](https://github.com/KelvinKramp/NS-integration/blob/master/README.md).
-  4) Teaching myself how to do pull requests and learning how to contribute to the projects of others.
+  4) Teaching myself how to do pull requests and learning how to contribute to the projects of others!

 #
 - ✨ Github stats: